- Eligibility for the Student Training Allowance

 - their parent; or

-This may happen when a person has resided outside of Yukon for at least 12 months.
+as a resident if they have lived outside Yukon for at least 12 months.

 You are eligible in another jurisdiction when:

-- your parents moved away from Yukon to another province for at least 12 months; and
+- your parents moved away from Yukon to another jurisdiction for at least 12 months; and

 - you have been in full-time post-secondary studies since leaving high school.